 In 2009, Carmen was tapped as the executive director of Latino Network, a small organization that advocated for Portland's growing Latine community.
 Over the decade that followed, she grew Latino Network’s team to 140 talented people who spent their time lifting up youth and families to achieve their potential and define their futures.
 Various community-centered programs engage parents, support early literacy and high school completion, focus on youth and families impacted by the justice system, and provide energy and rent assistance to those in need of support.
 The organization also helps families navigate our country’s system of immigration.

 In all these issue areas, Latino Network advocates for new and better public policy—at all levels of government.
-This experience Carmen brings with her—the work to create positive change to the benefit of families and children—is invaluable as she returns to government.
+This experience Carmen brings with her—the work to create positive change to benefit families and children—is invaluable as she returns to government.

-Now, as a Portland Commissioner, Carmen will do more than just open the doors of City Hall to the community; she’ll lead the work to ensure that the leaders and staff inside City Hall making hard decisions, reach outside City Hall to listen and engage authentically everyone in our city.
+Now, as a Portland Commissioner, Carmen will do more than just open the doors of City Hall to the community: She’ll ensure that the leaders and staff inside City Hall reach outside City Hall to listen and engage authentically with everyone in our city.

 Carmen Rubio was born and raised in Hillsboro, the granddaughter of immigrants who came to this country as migrant workers.
-She is the first in her family to graduate from college and is first Latina on the Portland City Council.
-She currently lives in NE Portland with her partner.
+She is the first in her family to graduate from college and is the first Latina on the Portland City Council.
+She currently lives in Northeast Portland with her partner.